filecoin-project/filecoin-docs/docs/get-started/store-and-retrieve/paid-retrieval.md

     lotus client retrieve --miner f02147 baga6ea4seaqelwsq2q4z7utvxdwpunid773rwxfzkvxckmr3nvztssczmkux2fi ~/output-file
     ```

-1. After submitting `retrieve` command, your Lotus lite-node will send the retrieval deal to the storage provider and wait for a response:
+1. After submitting the `retrieve` command, your Lotus lite-node will send the retrieval deal to the storage provider and wait for a response:

     ```shell
     > Recv: 0 B, Paid 0 FIL, ClientEventOpen (DealStatusNew)